TheKoola/eosstracker/doc/Downloading-Collected-Data.md

 | 2019-03-10 08:30:11 | EOSS-283 | AE0SS-13 | /O | 0 | 0 | 4942 | 40.473867 | 104.962817 | EOSS Baloon | 518a58a8c20fc42d46f6bf9c3f580fba | AE0SS-13>APTT4,EOSS,qAO,N2XGL00:/143010h4028.43N/10457.76WO000/000EOSS Baloon/A=004942!W29! |

-#### Example GPS Data ####
+#### GPS Logs ####

-GPS data is available for download and includes all the usual fields for location and movement data the SDR system is experiencing (i.e. when it's installed within a moving vehicle).
-Satellite fix status is not currently captured within the
-SDR system at this time.
+GPS data is available for download and includes all the usual fields for location and movement data the SDR system has been experiencing (i.e. when it's installed within a moving vehicle).
+Satellite fix status is not currently saved within the GPS logs at this time.

 Although GPS latitude and longitude data is saved to a 6-digit resolution, a new GPS log entry is only created when the location has changed by greater than approximately 10 meters (or 4 decimal places for lat/lon figures).
 In addition, the frequency that new GPS log entries are created is limited about 2 seconds.

 | datetime | speed_mph | bearing | altitude_ft | lat | lon |
 | -------- | --------- | ------- | ----------- | --- | --- |